 When Custer first saw the village, he noted a large cloud of dust at its northern end.
 He assumed it was the non-combatants trying to escape.
 His reported exclamation, "Hurrah!
 We've caught them napping," (considering the, now known, size of the village and the confidence instilled in the warriors by their victory over Crook), suggests a misinterpretation of the situation.
 Custer's final written orders: "Benteen.
 Come on.
 Big Village.
 Be Quick.
 Bring [ammunition] packs." hints that he was beginning to realize there might be trouble.

-When Custer had last seen Reno's troops, allegedly from the bluffs to which those men eventually retreated, they were fully engaged.
+When Custer last saw Reno's troops, allegedly from the bluffs to which those men eventually retreated, they were fully engaged.
 The Indians had been aware of the 7th Cavalry's approach since early morning and reacted quickly to the attack (at about noon).
 Reno reported that he soon had five to six hundred mounted warriors massing on his left flank and was forced to pull back to his second position, in the woods along the river.
 Custer's forces were not in sight, were by then at the head of Medicine Tail Coulee or beyond, and were oblivious to the turn of events.

 The Frantic Confusion of Battle

 It can only be guessed exactly what Custer did after the last order was sent.
 Some believe there was a serious effort to attack the village down Medicine Tail Coulee and across Minneconjou Ford (Ford B), with the intent of occuping the Cheyenne encampment.
 Other historians, referring to the lack of archeological evidence at that crossing, believe the cavalry never approached Ford B, that they stayed back from the river and crossed Nye-Cartwright Ridge.
 Others believe that Custer, realizing how large the village actually was, again divided his force, sending several troops toward Minneconjou as a feint.
-He and the rest of the command then continued along the ridgelines where a group of warriors delayed his advance for twenty minutes (500 expended cavalry cartridges were found on Nye-Cartwright Ridge).
+He and the rest of the command then continued toward the non-combatants, but a group of warriors delayed his advance for twenty minutes (500 expended cavalry cartridges were found on Nye-Cartwright Ridge).

 Logic (and some of the evidence), suggests that Captain George Yates and Lieutenant James Calhoun formed battle lines to engage warriors who had been freed up by Reno's retreat and were now surging across the river and up the hills toward their positions.
-In the meantime, it is speculated, Custer's companies continued north toward another crossing (Ford D), intent on capturing the fleeing women and children.
+In the meantime, it is speculated, Custer's companies continued on toward another crossing (Ford D), intent on capturing the fleeing women and children.
 Had Custer secured the hostages, he could very well have neutralized the enemy's large numerical superiority and earned a victory.

 Death on Last Stand Hill